 We envision a courageous philanthropic sector that catalyzes a just and equitable society where all can participate and prosper.

-We lead, strengthen and inform a national network of organizations that advance philanthropy's impact for the common good.
+We lead, strengthen, inform, connect and mobilize a national network of organizations that advance philanthropy's impact for the common good.

 - Continuous Learning